Did you suffer ruptured or slipped discs in a car accident? Unfortunately, ruptured or herniated discs occur all too frequently in car accidents.

-If you suffered a ruptured disc in a car accident, Baumgartner Law Firm can help you pursue the compensation you deserve.
+If you suffered a ruptured disc in a car accident, the personal injury lawyers at Baumgartner Law Firm could help you pursue the compensation you deserve.

 What is a Ruptured Disc?

 A herniated, or ruptured, disc is an injury to the individual bones, also known as vertebrae, that make up your spinal cord.
-As noted by the Mayo Clinic, a herniated disc occurs when the soft, jellylike center, or the nucleus, of the disc slips out through the tougher, rubbery exterior.
-When herniation occurs, it often leads to irritation in nearby nerves, which may result in pain or weakness in a nearby limb.
+The Mayo Clinic notes that a herniated disc occurs when the disc’s soft, jellylike center, or the nucleus, slips out through the tougher, rubbery exterior.
+Herniation often leads to irritation in nearby nerves, resulting in pain or weakness in a nearby limb.